 In addition when taking these into account the Committee must be persuaded that the estimates of the extension to life are robust and the assumptions used in the reference case economic modelling are plausible, objective and robust.

-First-line treatment for people suitable for immunotherapy with at least three of six factors indicating poor prognosis
+First-line treatment for people suitable for immunotherapy with at least 3 of 6 factors indicating poor prognosis